YazguurTech/URSERoboNDHomeServiceRobot/readme.md

     rosdep -i install turtlebot3_teleop
     rosdep -i install turtlebot3_gazebo
     ```

-    `If you haven't set up environment, please refer to the "Set up environment" section below.`
+    If you haven't set up environment, please refer to the "Setting up the environment" section below.

 ### Steps to run:
 There are the following 5 script files in the src/scripts directory:
  - test_slam.sh - It will deploy a waffle turtlebot3 inside a gazebo environment.
 You can control it with keyboard commands.
  It will interface it with a SLAM package, and you can visualize the map in RViz.
  - test_navigation.sh - It will deploy a waffle turtlebot3 inside a gazebo environment.
 Also, it will launch turtlebot3 navigation where you can manually navigate the robot to reach a desired position using the 2D Nav Goal functionality on the RViz.
  - pick_objects.sh - It will run the pick_objects node which will autonomously send successive goals for the robot to reach.
-    - add_markers.sh - It will run the add_markers node which will publish markers in RViz to imitate a virtual object appearing in its pickup zone,
-    and then in its drop off zone.
+ - add_markers.sh - It will run the add_markers node which will publish markers in RViz to imitate a virtual object appearing in its pickup zone, and then in its drop off zone.
-    - home_service.sh - It will run the add_markers and pick_objects node which will simulate a home service robot capable of
-    navigating to pick up and deliver virtual objects.
+ - home_service.sh - It will run the add_markers and pick_objects node which will simulate a home service robot capable of navigating to pick up and deliver virtual objects.

 1. Download and extract the Home Service Robot zip file.
 2. Go the URSERoboNDHomeServiceRobot directory.